 The giant parking lot that makes up the Chester Creek Sports Complex serves not only Sullivan Arena but also four other sporting venues: Ben Boeke Arena (high school/adult hockey); Mulcahy Stadium (high school baseball, Alaska Baseball League); Anchorage Football Stadium (high school sports); and Kosinski Fields (high school/adult baseball).

 There are two ways to enter Sullivan Arena’s parking lot: 1) Drive north on A Street and turn right onto East 16th Avenue; 2) Drive south on Gambell Street and veer to the right toward Sullivan Arena after crossing the intersection of Gambell and East 15th Avenue.

 Return on Investment 3

-The University of Alaska-Anchorage charges between $13.25 and $18.50 for single game tickets.
+The University of Alaska-Anchorage charges between $13.25 and $18.50 for single-game tickets.
 The cheapest way to see a game is to attend in a group of 10 or more ($6 general admission, $12 reserved).
 Taking six credits or more at UAA gives those students free admission and parking to all home games.
-UAA students are also eligible to buy a companion ticket for $5, which is arguable the best deal in town considering this is Division I hockey.
+UAA students are also eligible to buy a companion ticket for $5, which is arguably the best deal in town considering this is Division I hockey.